Actually, College Is Not Worth the Cost 2021

 - take classes online in coding, SEO, literature, philosophy so you can take more advanced courses if you decide to attend college

-You could say, all you’ve lost is time, but you haven’t.
+You could say, all you’ve lost is time, but you haven’t lost any time.
 For one, you can make up the year by taking more classes in college and graduate in three years.
 For the second part – you will know what it’s like to apply for a job and to support yourself.
-If you decide to go to college, you will have a better understanding of what you can get out of it, you will have more confidence and maturity, and you will have lots of stories to tell.
+If you decide to go to college, you will have a better understanding of what you can get out of it.
+Also you will have more confidence and maturity, and you will have lots of stories to tell.

 How to Make College More Affordable